NACE/NIPT

 • Pregnant patients with more than 35 years of age

-• Patients conceived by IVF treatment both by own or Donor programme
+• Patients conceived by IVF treatment both by their own or Donor program

-The NACE test gives more information about the risk of the most frequent foetal aneuploidies than triple screening during the 1st trimester, decreasing the rate of false positives and negatives.
+The NACE test gives more information about the risk of the most frequent fetal aneuploidies than triple screening during the 1st trimester, decreasing the rate of false positives and negatives.